selina603/mktcontent/offers/ms-mc-azr-44p-en.md

 We support payment methods including Alipay and China UnionPay.

-Friendly reminder: We currently do not support switch payment method after you establish the account.
-You need to stick with the same payment method as used in the first time.

 More details on pricing and billing, including the prices for individual Azure features, can be found on our [ Pricing page](/pricing/overview/).